The textile industry in this community began earlier than many others and grew quickly.

-The booming county seat of Newnan had already became a leading commercial center and a railroad hub by 1888, when local investors established the Newnan Cotton Mill.
+The booming county seat of Newnan had already become a leading commercial center and a railroad hub by 1888, when local investors established the Newnan Cotton Mill.
 The company added a second mill, the East Newnan Cotton Mill, in 1901.
 Both mills specialized in the production of mixed fibers.
-During the construction of the first mill, the company added a dozen saddlebag homes nearby to house the mill employees and additional homes were built in 1905.
+During the construction of the first mill, the company added a dozen saddlebag homes nearby to house the mill employees, and additional homes were built in 1905.
 By the 1920s, this mill employed nine hundred workers, both white and African American, to produce weaving and specialty twist yarn.

-Keeping up with the New South trend of the 1920s, Newnan’s textile industry diversified with the opening of the Newnan Hosiery Mills in 1918.
+Keeping up with the New South trend of the 1920s, Newnan’s textile industry diversified with the opening of the Newnan Hosiery Mills in 1926.
 Also known as, Mann’s Mill, the hosiery mill manufactured socks and at its height employed up to three hundred and fifty local workers.
 The mill closed in 1950.
 The International Playtex Corporation opened its Sewn Products Division in the former Newnan Hosiery Mill Building in 1954.
 By 1965, this plant employed six hundred people locally.
 In 1991, the Playtex Corporation was purchased by the Sara Lee Corporation, which shut down operations in Newnan in 1999 when the company reorganized.

 Newnan is also well known for its involvement in the General Textile Strike of 1934, since the first strikers to be arrested worked in East Newnan Cotton Mills and nearby Arnall Mills in Sargent.
 The Georgia National Guard and local civil authorities arrested the picketers, inspected them for weapons, and transported them in military trucks to Fort McPherson outside Atlanta.
 The National Guard kept the strikers in outdoor detention facilities built for World War II prisoners until the strike ended three weeks later.
-Afterwards, some workers were blacklisted and forced out of company homes because of their participation.
+Afterward, some workers were blacklisted and forced out of company homes because of their participation.
 Atlanta Constitution photographer Kenneth Waters documented the strike, and his photographs are available at the Atlanta History Center.